Sethispr/cupid-test/src/content/docs/server setup/network.md

 Use the `=raidnetwork on` command, or aliases `=raidnet on` or `=rdnet on`, in the channel where you want **public raids** to appear.

-Only raids set to **Public** with `=rd public` will be displayed, not all raids.

 :::note[Permissions]

 Only the Server Owner can set the raid network channel.
+Only raids set to **Public** with `=rd public` will be displayed, not all raids.

 :::

+---

 ### Examples